Plasma polymerization: Synthetic routes

-Plasma contains many species such as ions, free radicals and electrons, so it is important to look at what contributes to the polymerization process most.
-The first suggested process by Westwood et al. was that of a cationic polymerization, since in a direct current system polymerization occurs mainly on the cathode.
+Plasma contains many species such as ions, free radicals, and electrons, so it is important to look at what contributes to the polymerization process most.
+The first suggested process by Westwood et al. was that of a cationic polymerization since in a direct current system polymerization occurs mainly on the cathode.
 However, more investigation has led to the belief that the mechanism is more of a radical polymerization process, since radicals tend to be trapped in the films, and termination can be overcome by reinitiation of oligomers.
 Other kinetic studies also appear to support this theory.

-However, since the mid 1990s a number of papers focusing on the formation of highly functionalized plasma polymers have postulated a more significant role for cations, particularly where the plasma sheath is collosionless.
+However, since the mid-1990s several papers focusing on the formation of highly functionalized plasma polymers have postulated a more significant role for cations, particularly where the plasma sheath is collisionless.
 The assumption that the plasma ion density is low and consequently the ion flux to surfaces is low has been challenged, pointing out that ion flux is determined according to the Bohm sheath criterion i.e. ion flux is proportional to the square root of the electron temperature and not RT.

-In polymerization, both gas phase and surface reactions occur, but mechanism differs between high and low frequencies.
-At high frequencies it occurs in reactive intermediates, whereas at low frequencies polymerization happens mainly on surfaces.
-As polymerization occurs, the pressure inside the chamber decreases in a closed system, since gas phase monomers go to solid polymers.
+In polymerization, both gas phase and surface reactions occur, but the mechanism differs between high and low frequencies.
+At high frequencies, it occurs in reactive intermediates, whereas at low frequencies polymerization happens mainly on surfaces.
+As polymerization occurs, the pressure inside the chamber decreases in a closed system, since gas-phase monomers go to solid polymers.
 An example diagram of the ways that polymerization can take place is shown in Figure 2, wherein the most abundant pathway is shown in blue with double arrows, with side pathways shown in black.
 The ablation occurs by gas formation during polymerization.
-Polymerization has two pathways, either the plasma state or plasma induced processes, which both lead to deposited polymer.
+Polymerization has two pathways, either the plasma state or plasma-induced processes, which both lead to the deposited polymer.

-Polymers can be deposited on many substrates other than the electrode surfaces, such as glass, other organic polymers or metals, when either a surface is placed in front of the electrodes, or placed in the middle between them.
+Polymers can be deposited on many substrates other than the electrode surfaces, such as glass, other organic polymers, or metals, when either a surface is placed in front of the electrodes, or placed in the middle between them.
 The ability for them to build off of electrode surfaces is likely to be an electrostatic interaction, while on other surfaces covalent attachment is possible.